jrasmusson/ios-starter-kit/basics/Nibs/README.md

 - NSBundle supports loading of nib files
 - loadNibNamed:owner:options: instance method

-> Important: You are responsible for releasing the top-level objects of any nib files you load when you are finished with those objects.
-Failure to do so is a cause of memory leaks in many applications.
-After releasing the top-level objects, it is a good idea to clear any outlets pointing to objects in the nib file by setting them to nil.
-You should clear outlets associated with all of the nib file’s objects, not just the top-level objects.

 ### Links that help
 * [Apple Docs Nib Files](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/LoadingResources/CocoaNibs/CocoaNibs.html)